ploomber/sql/course-material/interactive-queries-and-parameterization/make-your-queries-interactive.md

 ## `%sql --interact {{widget_variable}}`

-In the [Intro to `ipywidgets`](https://ploomber-sql.readthedocs.io/en/latest/interactive-queries-and-parameterization/introduction-to-ipywidgets.html) section of this module, we learnt how to apply python functions and decorators to create `ipywidgets`.
+In the [Intro to `ipywidgets`](https://ploomber-sql.readthedocs.io/en/latest/interactive-queries-and-parameterization/introduction-to-ipywidgets.html) section of this module, we learned how to apply python functions and decorators to create `ipywidgets`.
 In this section, we apply JupySQL's `--interact` argument, which allows us to create interactive SQL queries using `ipywidgets`.
-We also learnt in the [previous section](https://ploomber-sql.readthedocs.io/en/latest/interactive-queries-and-parameterization/parameterize-sql-queries.html#variable-expansion) about variable expansion using placeholders for `{{variable}}`.
+We also learned in the [previous section](https://ploomber-sql.readthedocs.io/en/latest/interactive-queries-and-parameterization/parameterize-sql-queries.html#variable-expansion) about variable expansion using placeholders for `{{variable}}`.
 We will combine these two concepts to create interactive SQL queries!

 First, you need to define the `{{variable}}` as the form of a basic data type or `ipywidgets` Widget.
 Then, pass the variable name into the `--interact` argument and use a `WHERE` clause to filter using the specified widgets variables.
 Below, we will delve into the different types of widgets and how to use them with JupySQL.